No Charge Unless We Win: 855-913-1134

 • The name and telephone number of a company official to contact for further information.

-Under California’s WARN Act, in addition to providing written notice to employees, employers are also required to send the notifications to the Local Workforce Development Board and the chief elected official of each relevant city and county in California.
-This extra layer of protection helps to ensure that local authorities are aware of the changes and can prepare for the potential impact on the community.
+Under California’s WARN Act, employers must notify the Local Workforce Development Board and the chief elected official of each relevant city and county and provide written notice to employees.
+This extra layer of protection helps ensure local authorities are aware of the changes and can prepare for their potential impact on the community.

 Exceptions to the WARN Act